Venice has become one of the hippest areas of the West Side. Here are my top ideas for fun and interesting dates in Venice.

 The interior ambiance is nice and modern.
 The atmosphere is bustling but not so noisy that you can’t hear the person you’re with.
 Obvious effort was put into taming the noise level, as evidenced by the acoustic panels added to the walls and ceiling.

-Ospi is not cheap; the aforementioned brunch was $100 after tax and tip.
+Service is very cheerful and fast.
+The aforementioned brunch was $100 for two people after tax and tip.

 There is $5 parking in the public lot across the street but be forewarned that you need exact change in cash to put in the dispenser, which is not manned.
 Neighborhood parking is almost impossible to come by, and there was no valet when we went on a Saturday night.
 Bring cash!

-4. Barrique
+5. Barrique

 I have a soft spot for restaurants in houses, and that’s exactly what Barrique is.
 Built in 1908, the yellow house was originally the home of the Venice train conductor.
 Now it’s an Italian restaurant with a Michelin-star chef, Antonio Mure.
 So, in addition to a cozy and romantic ambiance, the food is excellent too!